nerves-project/ring_logger/README.md

     max_size: 1024
   }
 ]

-# If levels are missing, the use the default logger
-config :logger, RingLogger, buffers: %{
-  errors: %{
-    levels: [:error, :warning],
-    max_size: 1024
-  }
-}

 # You can also configure `RingLogger.Client` options to be used
 # with every client by default